aliasghor/python-oop/README.md

 ## 2. Constructor

 The `__init__()` method is a [special method](https://docs.python.org/3/glossary.html#term-special-method) that is automatically called when an object (instance) of a class is created.
-Its primary purpose is used to initalize the object's attribute value implicitly through the `self` parameter. (`self` parameter is a mandatory parameter for all instance and special methods because, behind the scences, Python automatically passes the object as for the first argument.)
+Its primary purpose is to initalize the object's attribute value implicitly through the `self` parameter. (`self` parameter is a mandatory parameter for all instance and special methods because, behind the scences, Python automatically passes the object as for the first argument.)

 ## 3. Class Dan Instance Variables
 Class variables are variables that are shared across all instances of a class, whereas instance variables are variables that are unique to each instance of a class.